andersevenrud/microservice-rnd/README.md

 [ESLint](https://eslint.org/), [Prettier](https://prettier.io/) and [Jest](https://jestjs.io/) for
 code style guidelines and testing.

-An alternative docker-compose setup is provided that mirrors the k8s cluster, albeit without the scaling.
+An alternative docker compose setup is provided that mirrors the k8s cluster, albeit without the scaling.

 **Please note that the out-of-the-box configurations are not safe for a production environment.**